3D-measurement/Hformer/README.md

 Code used for Hformer: Hybrid CNN-Transformer for Fringe Order Prediction in Phase Unwrapping of Fringe Projection.

 The whole codes will be released after the paper has been completely reviewed or accepted.

+## Implementation
+Base on Python 3.7 and PaddlePaddle 2.0.
 The PyTorch version will be public soon.

-## Implementation
-Base on Python 3.7 and PaddlePaddle 2.0
 <!-- ## Main Pipeline
 ![mainpipline](https://user-images.githubusercontent.com/84077203/137656145-ee630b3a-e9cd-4faf-9302-b3534bd9952f.png) -->